 Third, make the frosting.

-Spread the frosting over the top of your cooled cake and drizzle with the remaining strawberry reduction.
-Swirl with a butter knife or offset spatula to combine.
+Spread the frosting over the cooled cake and drizzle with the strawberry reduction.

-Finally, make the strawberry crunch topping and finish assembling your cake.
+Finally, make the crunch topping and assemble the cake.

 Expert tips